realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 These statements help you communicate the most important things a recruiter or hiring manager is searching for — the impact of your work.

 Whenever possible, use numbers to explain your accomplishments.
 For example, “a 15% increase in productivity,” is better than “an increase in productivity.”

+Phrase your work experience and duties using Problem-Action-Result (PAR) statements.